FlagAI-Open/FlagAI/flagai/auto_model/README.md

 #### Transfomrer encoder:

-For example, model_name="bert-base-chinese" or "RoBERTa-wwm-ext" These models support all of the tasks mentioned in the previous section
+For example, model_name="BERT-base-ch" or "RoBERTa-base-ch" These models support all of the tasks mentioned in the previous section

 #### Transformer decoder:

-For example, model_name="gpt2-chinese", the model support "seq2seq" task.
+For example, model_name="GPT2-base-ch", the model support "seq2seq" task.

 #### Transformer encoder + decoder:

-For example model_name="t5-base-chinese", the model support "seq2seq" task.
+For example model_name="T5-base-ch", the model support "seq2seq" task.